 Stalkers can also fly ahead in a Valk or ESF and begin capturing the next base down the lattice lane, this conserves time and prevents the enemy from back capping the facility you had just captured while you’re moving to the next one.

 Stalkers can do many things, from hacking AA turrets and pestering enemy Liberators shelling an outdoor point, to overloading SCU Generators in Biolabs.

 Sneaking somewhere and placing beacons so your squad can reach higher ground.

 The list goes on and on, suffice it to say that infiltrators’ worth should not be strictly based on how many bodies they can pile up.
 Often playing in a coordinated squad is more about good timing, providing support and increasing awareness.

 -[3GIS] Circuitry of Teamwork

-Stalkers allow the squad to team to hold more advantageous locations, choking enemies throughout the battle.
+Stalkers allow the squad to hold more advantageous locations, choking enemies throughout the battle.

 Stalkers can babysit a point so the squad is free to hold key locations.

 Stalkers don’t need to leave the squad like a sniper would, and they can salvage a bad situation better than an SMG user could.(Ex: Dropping a spawn beacon after your squad is wiped off point to get them back before connection ticks down to zero)